 In some cases, I use unsupported versions of Snow Inventory agents to inventory legacy hardware that isn't supported by newer agents.
 Can I still use 3.x agents to achieve this?

 The short answer is yes.
-One of the benefits of upgrading to Snow License Manager 8 and Snow Inventory 5 is the capability to provide end-of-life details for software installed on a network – a feature that is not included in earlier versions of our products.
+One of the benefits of upgrading to the latest versions of Snow License Manager and Snow Inventory is the capability to provide End of Life details for software installed on a network – a feature that is not included in earlier versions of our products.
 Our agents tend to support legacy operating systems as long as the vendor is continuing to support.
-While running unsupported versions of our agents is not ideal, the real risk is old hardware running operating systems that are not supported by their vendors, an insight that Snow License Manager 8 together with Inventory 5 can highlight.
+While running unsupported versions of our agents is not ideal, the real risk is old hardware running operating systems that are not supported by their vendors, an insight that the new version of Snow License Manager together with Inventory can highlight.

 Can I carry out an upgrade without support from Snow?